Fast guide to Polignano a mare

 Costa dei Trulli beach

-How to arrive at the destination?
+How do you arrive at the destination?

 By plane